Bibliography and Exhibitions

 Checklist of Afro-American Art and Artists.

 In: Serif 7 (December 1970):3-63.
-What could have been the foundation of future scholarship is unfortunately marred by errors of all kinds and the inclusion of numerous white artists.
+What could have been the solid foundation of future scholarship is unfortunately marred by errors of all kinds and the inclusion of numerous white artists.
 All Black artists are cross-referenced.

 The Art of Black American Women: Works of Twenty-Four Artists of the Twentieth Century.

 Jefferson: (NC) McFarland & Co., 1993.

 274 pp., 193 illus.
 (13 in color); 6-8 b&w illus. for each artist, brief color plate section, biog., awards, exhibs., bibliog., index of names/places.
 Includes: Lois Mailou Jones, Shirley Woodson, Howardena Pindell, Vivian Browne, Norma Morgan, Freida High W. Tesfagiorgis, Elizabeth Catlett (extensive entry), Jewel Simon, Faith Ringgold, Emma Amos, Robin Holder, Cynthia Hawkins, Camille Billops, Delilah Pierce, Yvonne Catchings, Gilda Snowden, Malkia Roberts, Ann Tanksley, Alma W. Thomas, Clementine Hunter, Viola Burley Leak, Mary Reed Daniel, Adell Westbrook and Nanette Carter.
 4to (10.2 x 7.5 in.), cloth.

 HOLLYWOOD (CA).
 AIMS Instructional Media Services, Inc.